Actindo-AG/Documentation/Payments/Operation/05_ManageConfirmations.md

 # Manage confirmations

 The *Confirmations* menu entry provides you with a view on all references to refunds that has been created.
-Before your company sends back the money to the customer, you can check the refunds with this menu entry.
+Before your company sends back the money to the customer, you have to check the refunds with this menu entry.
 This service is supported by the most payment service providers.
-> [Info] If a workflow decides that you have to sent back money to the customer, you have here the possibility to check the refunds, before money is returned.
+> [Info] If a workflow decides that you have to sent back money to the customer, you have here the possibility to check the refunds before money is returned.

 You can use this procedure to accept a refund so that the service payment provider gets the request to send back the money to the customer.
-If a refund is not justified, for example, because the goods have already been delivered, you can also reject the refund.
-In case of faulty tickets you can void them to clear the database.
+You can also reject a refund, if it is not justified, for example, because the goods have already been delivered.
+In case of faulty transactions you can void them to clear the database.

 In the settings might have been applied special permissions.
 > [Info] You might not be able to access this menu entry, because you have no permissions to do it.
 Furthermore, you may have access, but you are not permitted to execute refunds above a certain amount (for example, more than 50€).

-## Check confirmation ticket
+## Check confirmation transaction

 *Payments > Confirmations > Tab LIST*

 ![Confirmation transaction](../../Assets/Screenshots/Payments/Confirmations/LISTConfirmations.png "[Confirmation transaction]")

-A confirmation ticket provides numerous payment-related details on a refund, which may vary depending on the payment service provider settings.
-To decide whether you can execute, reject or void a ticket, you can check its details.
+A confirmation transaction provides numerous payment-related details on a refund, which may vary depending on the payment service provider settings.
+To decide whether you can execute, reject or void a transaction, you can check its details.
-> [Info] You can only change the status of a confirmation ticket, but not any data.
+> [Info] You can only change the status of a confirmation transaction, but not any data.

 #### Prerequisites